rocketsciencenerd/biobot-search/README.md

 ### Linter
 The linter chosen is [eslint](https://eslint.org/) because it came pre-installed with the create-react-app.
 The create-react-app [docs](https://create-react-app.dev/docs/setting-up-your-editor/) suggested extending the default eslint/prettier config to prevent hard-to-debug errors.
 See `.eslintrc.json` for an example of setting custom eslint rules.

-The eslint config makes `console.logs` in the code throw a warning, but ignores `console.warn` and `console.error` functions.
+The eslint config in this repo makes `console.logs` in the code throw a warning, but ignores the `console.warn` and `console.error` functions.

 ### TypeScript
 [TypeScipt](https://www.typescriptlang.org/) was chosen (while not required since React gives developers a choice to use TS or JS) to encourage maintainability and code consistency.